 Among the problems that you might experience are as follows:

 - Hence, it can cause dehydration.
-Therefore, for every cup of coffee that you drink, drink another cup of plain water
+Therefore, for every cup of coffee you drink, drink another cup of plain water.

-- As it will make your more alert, you may have problems falling to sleep.
-So stop drinking caffeine at least five hours before bedtime
+- As it will make you more alert, you may have problems falling asleep.
+So, stop drinking caffeine at least five hours before bedtime.

-- Can cause headache and dizziness when the body is tired, but you are unable to rest as the caffeine had given you that extra boost of energy
+- Can cause headache and dizziness when the body is tired, but you are unable to rest since caffeine gives you that extra boost of energy.

-- This will also make you shaky and jittery
+- This also makes you shaky and jittery.

-- It can also make your heart beat faster and increase the blood pressure
+- It can also make your heart beat faster and increase your blood pressure.

 Who Should Avoid Coffee?